dborisenko/dborisenko.github.io/_posts/2018-04-30-universal-health-check-without-dependencies.md

 gh-repo: dborisenko/universal-health-check
 gh-badge: [star, fork, follow]
 ---
-In the modern age of micro-services it's vitally important to have good health-checks.
+In the modern age of micro-services, it's vitally important to have good health-checks.
 It's never considered as a hard task.
 There are few approaches around.
-Somebody just do a simple ping-pong (just return static pre-defined response on a given endpoint), somebody enables heavy and powerful frameworks with embedded health-check abilities.
+Somebody just does a simple ping-pong (just return the static pre-defined response on a given endpoint), somebody enables heavy and powerful frameworks with embedded health-check abilities.

 I asked myself, can we implement strong and powerful health-check which allows us to monitor all backing services (like Postgres, Kafka, Akka, etc) without bringing a lot of complex dependencies into the module and without having huge fragmentation of all sub-modules.
 Here I will try to keep functional approach and have universal but powerful health-check library.
-For simplicity reasons, I will use `circe` as a json library and `http4s` as http server.
+For simplicity reasons, I will use `circe` as a JSON library and `http4s` as HTTP server.
 But it's just a matter of taste.
-I would also like to keep ability to integrate my health-checks into other http-servers (for example, in `akka-http`).
+I would also like to keep the ability to integrate my health-checks into other HTTP servers (for example, in `akka-http`).

 ## Model